ivanxma/HeatwaveML-Lab/README.md

 4. Load The Model
 Once the model is created.
 It is registered within the ML_SCHEMA_admin.MODEL_CATALOG.
 The table contains the models which are created under the user 'admin'.

-5. Predict and Test the model
+5. Predict, Explain and Test/Score the model
 A table with 20 entries is created which is a known dataset.
 It is used to test and validate the model and determine the score of the model.

-Calling sys.ML_PREDICT_TABLE to create
+Follow the steps with 01-Import and 02-Zepplin-notebook